10 Things to Do in Lausanne

 10. Marvel at the Col du Pillon mountain pass

-The landscape of Col du Pillon is dominated by snow-capped mountains, green meadows and crystal-clear lakes.
-During the summer, the area becomes a paradise for hikers and mountain bikers, who can explore a network of routes offering different levels of difficulty.
-In winter, on the other hand, the Col du Pillon becomes an ideal destination for skiing and snowboarding enthusiasts, as it is part of the Les Diablerets ski resort.
+The landscape of Col du Pillon is dominated by snow-capped mountains, green meadows, and crystal-clear lakes.
+During the summer, the area becomes a paradise for hikers and mountain bikers, who can explore a network of trails offering different levels of difficulty.
+In winter, Col du Pillon becomes an ideal destination for skiing and snowboarding enthusiasts, as it is part of the Les Diablerets ski resort.

-Booking a trip to Col du Pillon from Lausanne will also allow you to visit the Diablerets glacier, where you can enjoy activities such as glacier skiing and ice hiking.
-In addition, the area has several strategic viewpoints that allow views of Mont Blanc and other alpine peaks.
-There you can also hike the marked trails.
+When you book an excursion to Col du Pillon from Lausanne, you can also visit the Diablerets glacier, where you can enjoy activities such as glacier skiing and ice walking.
+In addition, the area has several strategic viewpoints that offer views of Mont Blanc and other Alpine peaks.
+There you can also explore the marked trails.

 Book an excursion to Col du Pillon from Lausanne